HobOps/helm-chart-generator-tool/README.md

 And the final result is to be able to create a modular software structure as the foundation of the future framework.

+The overall architecture breakdown according to clean architecture equivalency:
+- Framework - The outer circle in the clean architecture. (e.g. Infrastructure, File System, Framework)
+- App - The main use case managed in different versions
+- Core - The domain equivalency aimed to solve the parsing from kubernetes to helm charts

+## Disclaimer
+It's really important to consider that this proposed architecture is adjusted considering:
+- The size of the project
+- The size of the development team
+- The frequency of the changes

 ## Project Schema
-The following schema its intended to explain how its going to be the future solution
+The following schema its intended to explain how it`s going to be the future solution

 ![Modular Structure Schema](helm-chart-generator-tool-map.png)